Ugh-that-guy/teveller/Teveller-CRB.md

 Subtract the armor’s protection rating from any physical damage caused to the character before applying the damage to the character’s Stamina and Lifeblood.

 Optional Rule: Armor as a Penalty to Hit
-Armor in the core Cepheus Deluxe rules absorbs damage.
+Armor in the core TevellerRPG rules absorbs damage.
 However, some players and Referees prefer armor to render its wearer harder to hit, rather than absorb damage.
 For such groups, we present the following simple rules.

 	None	Leather
 Jacket	Bulletproof